pegasys-fi/docs/docs/concepts/protocol/fees.md

 ## Protocol Fees

-Pegasys v2 has a protocol fee that can be turned on by UNI governance.
-Compared to v1, UNI governance has more flexibility in choosing the fraction of swap fees that go to the protocol.
-For details regarding the protocol fee, see the [whitepaper](https://uniswap.org/whitepaper-v2.pdf).
+Pegasys v2 has a protocol fee that can be turned on by governance.
+Compared to v1, governance has more flexibility in choosing the fraction of swap fees that go to the protocol.

 [^1]: In-range liquidity refers to the liquidity contained in any positions which span both sides of the spot price.